top of page

 The Victims of Crime Act (VOCA) of 1984 created the Crime Victims Fund (CVF), where fines and monetary payments collected from violations of federal law could be deposited so these non-taxpayer funds can be available to support crime victims.
 VOCA victim assistance grants to states remain the largest source of funding for crime victim services nationwide.
 Each year, Congress decides the amount of CVF funds to allocate for VOCA victim assistance grants and state grant funds are distributed to local crime victim service provider agencies across Iowa.
 These grants have enabled Iowa programs to dramatically increase the number of crime victims served, expand access to services in rural and underserved communities, and offer a broad range of effective post-crisis services that support long-term stability for families.
 In addition to state grants for victim services, federal VOCA funds support state victim compensation programs, victim notification systems, and victim specialists in the US Attorney’s office.

+We urgently need Congress to support efforts to quickly boost deposits into the Crime Victim Fund to prevent additional cuts to this essential source of funding for victim support services.
+In FY24 VOCA victim assistance grants to states were cut 42% compared to FY23 because there was not enough in the CFV to allocate more.
+Join us in urging Congress to pass the bi-partisan Crime Victim Fund Stabilization Act (HR 8061) providing a temporary infusion of resources to quickly stabilize the fund.
 We celebrated the enactment of the “VOCA Fix to Sustain the Crime Victims Fund Act” (VOCA Fix) in July 2021 and appreciated the unanimous support from Iowa’s Congressional delegation.
-The VOCA Fix law was urgently needed because deposits into the CVF were dangerously low, culminating in catastrophic cuts in federal VOCA victim services grants to states.
-The new law enables more funds to be available for crime victims in the future and improves long-term stability, however, it will take more time to sufficiently replenish the fund and right now, funds are dangerously low.
-Congress must find a way to sustain FY24 VOCA funding at last year’s level to prevent a pending near 40% cut.
+The VOCA Fix law was urgently needed because deposits into the CVF were dangerously low.
+The new law enables more funds to be available for crime victims in the future, however, it will take more time to sufficiently replenish the fund.
 Massive cuts and inconsistent funding do not benefit crime victims or service providers doing their best to provide support.

 VIOLENCE AGAINST WOMEN ACT (VAWA)